ipaste/docker_test/OracleWeblogic_in_Docker_POC/README.md

  Thin Pool Minimum Free Space: 10.28 GB
 ```

-Load a image and run a container to check lvm status
+Load a image and run a container to check lvm status</br>
 memo: I save the oracle linux 7 images first, if your server can connect docker hub, you can pull the image use command: docker pull oracle/oraclelinux:7

 ```